 Marketing Automation can also combine your lead generation and customer relationship management efforts into a more productive exercise.

 How do you get started on Marketing Automation?

 Tools like MailChimp allow you to allocate simple triggers such as welcome emails on sign-ups and Reminder emails on cart abandonment.
 Autoresponders allow you to trigger instant acknowledgements of requests and complaints.
-And finally, for a comprehensive systemic automation plan, companies like Netcore offer client-focussed Marketing Automation solutions.
+Finally, for a comprehensive systemic automation plan, companies like Netcore offer client-focused Marketing Automation solutions.

 Don’t forget to read Hubspot’s ‘5 Dangerous Myths about Marketing Automation’ to ensure that you don’t go off-track!